Skipping-rope rhyme

 A skipping rhyme (occasionally skipping-rope rhyme or jump-rope rhyme), is a rhyme chanted by children while skipping.
 Such rhymes have been recorded in all cultures where skipping is played.
 Examples of English-language rhymes have been found going back to at least the 17th century.
 Like most folklore, skipping rhymes tend to be found in many different variations.
-The article includes those chants used by English-speaking children.
+This article includes chants used by English-speaking children.